woleet/woleet.id-server/tests/java/docs/KeyApi.md

 # **getAllUserKeys**
 > List&lt;KeyGet&gt; getAllUserKeys(userId)

-List all keys of a user.
+List all the keys of a user.

 ### Example
 ```java